meilisearch/documentation/resources/faq.md

 - The number of documents
 - The size of documents
 - The number of searchable fields
-- The number of faceted fields
+- The number of filterable fields
 - The size of each update
 - The number of different words present in the dataset